ArjHub/AWS-SAA---C03/vpc/Route Table/readme.md

 | **Public Subnet**   | Uses IGW                                          |
 | **Private Subnet**  | Uses NAT                                          |
 | **Isolated Subnet** | No internet route                                 |

----

-If you want, I can generate a combined VPC + Subnet + Route Table diagram or add examples for real architectures.